iluvjava/Maths/Notebook 2.0/AMATH 503/Legendre Equation.md

 \tag{3}
 $$

-And notice that the singularities are $\pm x$.
-So, don't center the series at those points.
+And notice that the singularities are $\pm 1$.
+That means a power series expansion at $x = 0$ is sufficient and there i no need for Frobenius Method.
+However, we will need to take care of convergence of the series with more care, since the power centered at $x = 0$ might not converge at $x = \pm 1$.

 We can still do that on the singularity, but that means we are going to use the [[Frobenius Method]], which could be a pain to deal with because of the extra multiplier at the front.